 Better Your Strides

-Better Your Strides is Florida Blue’s new digital wellness program.
+Better Your Strides is Florida Blue’s new digital program.
 This program is powered by CaféWell and it will help improve your employees’ health and your bottom line.

-This wellness program creates a Personal Health Itinerary for each worker.
+This program creates a Personal Health Itinerary for each worker.
 It consists of a custom-made plan with suggested activities based on your employees’ interests, goals, and health status.